 This feature is currently in Beta.
 If you are interested in accessing this beta feature, please contact your Customer Success Manager (CSM).

-- Use a spreadsheet program such as Microsoft Excel to Google Sheets to create your CSV file.
+- Use a spreadsheet program, such as Microsoft Excel or Google Sheets, to create your CSV file.

-- You can also verify your CSV file with a Text Editor.
+- Verify your CSV file with a text editor.

-- You can use csvlint.io to check the CSV file.
+- Use csvlint.io to check the CSV file.

 - Save the CSV file in UTF-8 format.

 - Make sure you don't have any duplicated or empty headers.

 - Make sure you don't have any empty rows in the file or at the bottom of the file.
 (Empty rows at the bottom of the file are not visible in Excel, so use a text editor to view them.)

 - The first row of your file should contain the column headers, such as First Name, Last Name, or Job Description.